shaussler/TheoreticalUniverse/theoretical_universe/faraday_tensor/of_maxwell_equations_and_rotations.rst

    We come back to that point at the end of this page.

-Note that we will use the Cartan-Hodge formalism, which permits to be explicit about the nature of the mathematical objects involved by using musical notation.
+We will use however, unless explicitly mentioned, the Cartan-Hodge formalism, which permits to be explicit about the nature of the mathematical objects involved by using musical notation.
 For example, the electromagnetic field 2-form :math:`\mathbf{F}` is written :math:`F^{♭♭}`, the current 3-form :math:`J^{♭♭♭}` and the Hodge dual current 1-form :math:`J^♭`.

 The Equations of Mr. Maxwell
 ----------------------------